regen-network/gocuke/README.md

 * parallel test execution by default
 * full support for all of the latest Gherkin features including rules (via the latest cucumber/gherkin-go and cucumber/messages-go)

+## Why another golang BDD library?

+I tried godog and gobdd and wanted a specific developer UX that I couldn't achieve with either. godog was not a good fit for the same reasons as that gobdd was created (specifically tight integration with `*testing.T`).
+Looking at the source code for gobdd, it wasn't that complex but needed to be updated to a new versions of cucumber/gherkin-go and cucumber/messages-go which was basically a complete rewrite anyway.

 ## Quick Start